Amy McDonald (Scottish footballer): Coaching career

 McDonald had gained qualifications and work experience in sports coaching and had shown enthusiasm and aptitude for coaching since joining Glasgow City, so when forced to retire from playing she was invited to take up a voluntary role with the club overseeing their youth system; she was presented with an SFA Grassroots Award for her efforts as a volunteer.
 In July 2014 this was made a full-time position, working under the club manager Laura Montgomery, with McDonald also completing her UEFA A Licence during the period.
 In the 2015 season, each of the Glasgow City age-group teams under her charge reached the final of their respective Scottish Cup.
 She also became involved with coaching the Scotland Under-15 squad.

 On 3 May 2017 McDonald was appointed as the head coach of SWPL club Rangers W.F.C., following on from Kevin Murphy who had moved to Manchester City W.F.C. at the end of the 2016 season.
 Her first game in charge was against one of her former clubs, Hamilton Accies, who had been coached by Murphy during McDonald's playing spell there.
-Rangers achieved a 4-0 victory.
+Rangers achieved a 4–0 victory.

 in July 2019, McDonald moved to a role as the overall manager of the women's section at Rangers after the club announced a programme of increased investment; Grégory Vignal was appointed as head coach for the senior team.
+She remained in this role throughout Malky Thomson's tenure as coach (during which the club won the 2021–22 Scottish Women's Premier League to end Glasgow City's long run of titles, and also claimed a first SWPL Cup later that year) but left the club soon after overseeing the appointment of new coach Jo Potter in July 2023.